l337ch/techx-docker-demo/README.md

 - Ruby - http://rubyinstaller.org/
 - Git with git-bash - https://git-scm.com/download/win
 - VirtualBox - https://www.virtualbox.org/wiki/Downloads
-- Text editor such as VIM or EMACS or Notepad ++
+- A Text editor such as VIM or EMACS or Notepad ++

 ### Install Vagrant
 The Vagrant installation package can be found at https://www.vagrantup.com/downloads.html.
 Run the install package after it is downloaded, accepting the default in the process.